-My name is Therese Humphrey Ball and I am from Chicago, Illinois.
+My name is Therese Humphrey Ball and I live in Indiana.
 Caring for patients was my life’s work as a registered nurse.
 Throughout my nursing career, I moved throughout the country.
 And while I’d seen my patients struggle with drug prices, I began to see the issue firsthand in my own life when I was diagnosed with multiple sclerosis in 2003.

 When I was first prescribed Copaxone for my MS, it cost me $1,800 a month and wiped out my savings.
 By the grace of God, I received grants every year for my medications from 2012 to 2016.
 Without the grants, I would be in the Medicare donut hole after just one month.
 When I was unable to get a grant in 2017, the same medication cost $6,000 a month and forced me to go off of it entirely for three months.
 I also went off my pancreas enzymes for 6 months, all because the cost was too high.